microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     }
     ```

-1. Prevent giving the azure function autoscale settings by navigating to the service-plan module and adding the following line if it's not already there:
+1. Complete the following to avoid an azure function auto-scaling error.
+Navigate to the service-plan module and add the following line if it's not already there:

     ```terraform
     # Navigate to the service-plan module